sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ## LoM Config
 It has 4 sets of config and each is detailed in YANG schema.
 ### Globals.conf
-As name signifies the global runtime settings, like ports the internal service listens to, heartbeat frequency, and more.
-A static checked in value can be found at `<git repo for fevice-health>/config`.
-A sample set is below
+As name signifies the global runtime settings, are system level settings like heartbeat interval.
+A sample set is below.
 ```
 {
     "MAX_SEQ_TIMEOUT_SECS": 120,</br>